 Roadway grading will be eligible for structural sections within the roadway ROW.
 Additional grading required within the project limits will be subject to OCTA's review.
 OCTA will make the determination based on the additional documentation provided to demonstrate local agency's financial obligation to pay for such improvements.
-Rough roadway grading may be considered on a case by case basismust be complete prior to project start.
+Rough roadway grading must be complete prior to project start.